3sky/blog-src/content/posts/how-to-gp-1.md

 ### Why?

-It's very popular tool - I always want to learn how to use it.
-More or less in correct way.
+It's a very popular tool - I always want to learn how to use it.
+More or less in the correct way.
 Also managing infrastructure as a code it’s so satisfying.

 #### Let's code